BotMyst/BotMyst/README.md

 This project is under the MIT license.
 You're free to use any part of this project without any permission.
 Check out <a href="https://github.com/LeonLaci/BotMyst/blob/master/LICENSE">LICENESE</a> for more information about permissions, limitations and liability.

-Join the BotMyst development server on Discord: https://discord.gg/rNQBq9
+Join the BotMyst development server on Discord: https://discord.gg/rNQBq9 Check out our Trello board to contribute to it or see planned features / changes: https://trello.com/b/bybAwGwQ/botmyst

 ## Add BotMyst to your server
 You can invite the original version of BotMyst, that is self hosted by me, to your sever by clicking on this link: